sukanzubair/TwitterSimulator/README.md

-Clone the repositiory and open the solution file .\src\TwitterSimulator.sln Restore all depenedencies by right clicking the solution in VS and select "Restore NuGet Packages" You can then build the application and run "F5"
+Clone the repositiory and open the solution file .\src\TwitterSimulator.sln Restore all depenedencies by right clicking the solution in VS and select "Restore NuGet Packages" You can then build the application and run "F5".
 The application will use the data in the folder .\src\TwitterSimulator\SampleData\user.txt and .\src\TwitterSimulator\SampleData\tweet.txt

+Application settings can be amended in the app.config in the location .\src\TwitterSimulator\app.config.
+Files to process, delimeters, logging options and max text size for tweets can be amended in this file.

 ## Running the tests

-All tests wre created using MS test so you can run these tests in VS using Test Explorer
+All tests were created using MS test so you can run these tests in VS using Test Explorer

 ## Deployment